 For the majority of age groups, males had a higher risk of DNAs than females.
-This was especially so in the 15-29 years age group (males 16%; females 11%) and 30-44 years age group (males 13%; females 8%).
+This was especially so in the 15-29 years age group (males 13%; females 9%) and 30-44 years age group (males 10%; females 6%).
 Both sexes shared a similar patterning of DNAs across age bands.
 The difference in percentage DNA between age groups remained relatively constant over the 10-year period.

-Given the high risk of DNAs within the young adult male population it is useful to establish how the actual number of missed appointments compares with the rest of the population.
+Given the high risk of DNAs within the young adult male population, it is useful to establish how the actual number of missed appointments compares with the rest of the population.
 Table 3 gives a breakdown of the number of appointments, DNAs and each age group's percentage of total DNAs for 2011/12.
-It shows that, although males had the highest DNA risk per appointment in the 15-29 years age group, males in the 30-44 years age group had more DNAs than other males.
-Females in the 15-29 years age group had the most DNAs and accounted for 14% of all DNAs in 2011/12.
+It shows that, although males had the highest DNA risk per appointment in the 15-29 years age group (Figure 5), females in the same age group had the most DNAs and accounted for 17% of all DNAs in 2011/12.